Bindy Scout¶

 The main bindy run process is the hive — it manages BIND9 DNS infrastructure and reconciles DNS zones and records from their canonical CRD definitions.
 But it doesn't know about every application that flies around your cluster.
 That's where Scout comes in.

-Scout is a lightweight, event-driven controller that ventures into your workload namespaces, watches Ingress resources, and — when it finds one annotated with the right signal — carries that DNS information back to the bindy cluster and registers an ARecord on the application's behalf.
+Scout is a lightweight, event-driven controller that ventures into your workload namespaces, watches Ingress and LoadBalancer Service resources, and — when it finds one annotated with the right signal — carries that DNS information back to the bindy cluster and registers an ARecord on the application's behalf.

-The application team annotates their Ingress.
+The application team annotates their Ingress or Service.
 Scout finds it, validates it, derives the correct record name from the DNS zone, and server-side applies the ARecord CR in the bindy namespace.
 From there, the normal ARecord reconciler picks it up and programs BIND9.
 The application never needs to know how DNS works — it just raises a flag and Scout handles the rest.

 What Scout Solves¶